cmames/CoreRoute/docs/README.md

 }, 10000); // Close server after 10 seconds (example)
 ```

-## Building from Source
-**for developpers**

-If you want to clone the CoreRoute repository and build it yourself from source, follow these steps:

-After following these steps, you will have a local build of CoreRoute, and you can start experimenting with it, running tests, or modifying the code.

 ## For Developers - Building from Source

 **Warning: These instructions are primarily for developers who wish to contribute to CoreRoute or modify the library's source code.
 If you simply want to use CoreRoute in your project, please refer to the [Installation](#installation) section above to install the published package from npm.**